Getting Started with FreeWheel APIs

 "https://api.freewheel.tv/services/v4/sites/1"

 In some cases, deleting a resource will cascade to related resources.
-To ensure data integrity, most resources are not allowed to be deleted, including some sites as used in this example.
+To ensure data integrity, most resources are not allowed to be deleted, but can be deactivated.

 Data Types